 Visit How to Request Your Military Transcripts [PDF] for instructions on how to request and send your military transcripts to the University.

 All courses used toward VA educational benefits must be required for your current degree program.
 You can be charged with an overpayment for any courses that do not apply toward your degree or for which you have already received credit for.
 Contact your academic advisor immediately if you are not sure whether a course is required.
-All courses certified for VA educational benefits must be taken for a letter grade (CR/NR permitted only if required for degree).
+All courses certified for VA educational benefits must be taken for a letter grade (A-F).
+Credit/no credit (CR/NC) is permitted only if CR/NC is the default grading option.
 Audited courses cannot be used toward certification.

 For information on UH Mānoa degree requirements visit one of the following: